Skip to content

 Returns: - void

-Notes: - Stops any currently playing track - Starts from the beginning of the track - If track has loop = true, will loop automatically - Uses one audio channel (typically Pulse)
+Notes: - Decoupled: Sends a command to start sequencing the track in the audio thread/core. - Stops any currently playing track. - Starts from the beginning of the track. - If track has loop = true, will loop automatically. - Uses one audio channel (typically Pulse).

 Example: